Desierto de los Leones National Park: Fauna

 There are 7 species of amphibians, 9 reptiles, around 30 mammals and almost a hundred of different birds.
 It has been reported that in the area consisting of the park and the southern part of the Valley of Mexico, there are at least 30 species of vertebrates that have been classified as endemic, and which half of them have been classified as in endangered or subject to a special protection species.

 It is worth mentioning that all species of amphibians and reptiles are endemic, meaning that they only exist in this region, and many are in danger of extinction.
 Some mammals are Mexican squirrel, White-tailed Deer, Ring-tailed cat, opossums, rabbits, gophers, raccoons, coyotes, foxes, skunks, Bobcats, Mexican volcano mouse, Golden mouse, and Long-tailed shrew.
 Common birds are Red-tailed hawk, Steller's jay, American robin, American kestral, and Peregrine falcon.
 There are also several woodpeckers and flycatchers.

 According to the National Biodiversity Information System of Comisión Nacional para el Conocimiento y Uso de la Biodiversidad (CONABIO) in Desierto de los Leones National Park there are over 750 plant and animal species from which 43 are in at risk category and 47 are exotics.

 As a recreational and ecotourism attraction

 Inside the National Park, different recreational and environmental activities are offered to the visitors, including: camping, hiking, mountain biking, horse riding and trekking.
 Moreover, every month the park organizes special sport activities as 100 miles wild races, or the “Meta Desierto de los Leones”, a 10 kilometers long race.

 To protect the endemic flora and fauna, diverse programs had been created to conserve vegetal and animal species.
 Reforestation is constantly carried out in zones where old trees have died because of plagues or wildfires.
 Also, some animals original from this forest, especially the deer, are being protected by taking care and feeding them in a safeguard place.

-All of this activities are perfect to escape from the everyday life in the City without going out of it.
-In addition, the woods are always patrolled by the Forest rangers, who cater for the visitors’ needs.
+All of this activities are to escape from the everyday life in the city.
+In addition, the woods are always patrolled by the forest rangers, who cater for the visitors’ needs.